Are you interested in growing your dealership by simply getting more positive online reviews?

 1. Create Accurate Business Listings

-One way that you can get better reviews of your dealership is by making sure that you have your business listings set up with accurate information about your company and make sure you're set up on the big review sites like Google along with the more niche-specific review sites.
+One way that you can get better reviews for your dealership is by making sure that you have your business listings set up with accurate information about your company and make sure you’re set up on the big review sites like Google along with the more niche-specific review sites.

 Check out your business listing online to see if you’re set up on Edmunds, Cars.com, DealerRater.com, and similar websites so you can collect reviews on these ultra-relevant niche-specific reviews sites.